h3ct0r/h3ct0r/README.md

 ### Hello 👋!

-I'm a robotics researcher, maker, and a tinkerer!
+I'm a robotics researcher, maker, and a PhD student!

 - 🔭 I’m currently working on mobile robotics, navigation and exploration :robot:.
 - 📫 How to reach me: drop a message on [my personal site](http://hector.azpurua.me/ "h3ct0r's Homepage") or open an issue.